 If your significant other has insurance through their employer, it may be possible to be added to their plan.
 While this option was once almost exclusively limited to legal spouses, coverage for domestic partners is now mandated in some states and voluntarily offered by a growing number of companies.
 This means that many unmarried couples, whether same-sex or heterosexual, can now be added to their partner’s employer-provided insurance plans as long as they meet the state or company’s requirements of “domestic partner.”

-If your consultancy has another employee – whether it’s a partner, a part-time assistant, or even your spouse –a small business group insurance plan may be an option.
-Unlike current law allows with individual plans, with a small business plan you cannot be denied coverage based on pre-existing conditions.
-Some states allow independent consultants and other self employed professionals to purchase business plans even without other employees.
+If your consultancy has another employee—whether it’s a partner, a part-time assistant, or even your spouse—a small business group insurance plan may be an option.
+With a small business plan, you cannot be denied coverage based on pre-existing conditions.
+Some states allow independent consultants and other self-employed professionals to purchase business plans even without other employees.
 To find out the regulations regarding small business group plan qualification in your state, visit National Association of Insurance Commissioners website.

 Though often overlooked, joining various groups or associations could provide another potential health insurance option for independent consultants who don’t qualify for a small business plan.
 Group plans are generally cheaper than COBRA and are limited in the restrictions they can place on pre-existing conditions.
 Associations such as AARP often offer plans to their members, as do more specialized business groups or even city chambers of commerce.
 MBO Partners also offers several options for group medical, dental and life insurance to our full-time independent Associates at competitive rates.